HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
-  - scalar
+  - scalar: 🖐️ used
-  - literal
+  - literal: 🖐️ used
-  - expression
+  - expression: 🖐️ used
-  - heap
+  - heap: 👂 heard
-  - function
+  - function: 🖐️ used
-  - procedure
+  - procedure: 🖐️ used
   - method
   - class
-  - prototype
+  - prototype: 👂 heard
-  - event
+  - event: 👂 heard
-  - type
+  - type: 🖐️ used
-  - primitive types
+  - primitive types: 🖐️ used
   - reference types
-  - flag
+  - flag: 🖐️ used
   - lexical scope
   - code block
-  - conditions
+  - conditions: 🖐️ used
-  - loops
+  - loops: 🖐️ used
-  - assignment
+  - assignment: 🖐️ used
-  - regular expression
+  - regular expression: 🖐️ used
   - interface
   - contract
   - module
   - call stack
 - Functions
-  - signature
+  - signature: 🖐️ used
-  - argument
+  - argument: 🖐️ used
-  - parameter
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
-  - lambda expression
+  - lambda expression: 👂 heard
-  - side effects
+  - side effects: 🖐️ used
   - closure
   - partial application
   - curry
   - higher order
   - recursion
-  - callback
+  - callback: 👂 heard
-  - listener
+  - listener: 👂 heard
   - compose
   - pipe
   - memoize
-  - wrapper
+  - wrapper: 👂 heard
   - functor
   - monad
   - monoid
   - generator
   - coroutine
 - Data structures
-  - array
+  - array: 🖐️ used
-  - structure
+  - structure: 🎓 known
   - record
   - enum
   - instance
-  - object
+  - object: 🖐️ used
   - class
   - collection
   - set
-  - hash table
+  - hash table: 👂 heard
   - linked list
   - doubly list
   - unrolled list